mcskinner/rust-rt/src/README.md

 But it's allowed to be arbitrarily expensive in implementation, whereas Copy is implicit and uses memcpy.

 Easy choice, default to Copy unless there's a strong reason to do otherwise.
 But implement both as a habit, I guess.

+### Endnotes

+I'm surprised how much Github Copilot is doing for me.
+I mean, I guess not really since this has been out there awhile.
+And I gotta say, it's a pleasant surprise.
+I've spent enough time keying in code from books over the years.
+This way I can focus on reviewing the correctness and learning the language idioms at a higher level.
+Like I said, pleasant surprise.